hwanglab/tcga_tmb_prediction/README.md

 -- You can get the basic ideas for our study by running codes in: example_tmb_prediction folder

-## Other Usages:
+## Explanations of different folders:

--- step00: pre-processing during our project develompent, you do not need to run this folder for repeating our studies
+-- step00: contains the code to divide patients into low, mid and high TMB groups.
+It is used as the preprocessing, you do not need to run this folder for repeating our studies

--- step01: for simplicity, we trained svm classifier to detect tumor regions (which is used in the example).
-If you want to check how we trained svm tumor detectors, you could start from this folder.
-Otherwise you can skip this folder.
+-- step01: for simplicity, we trained a svm classifier to detect tumor regions (which is used in the example).
+You can skip this folder to run other steps too. (deep learning based tumor detector codes are also included inside this folder)

 -- step02: input the .svs whole slides images, we detect and save selected tumor tiles by ap clustering